brimdata/brimcap/docs/Troubleshooting.md

 * Feel free to chat with the team on the [public Slack](https://www.brimdata.io/join-slack/) before/after opening an issue.
 * When you open a new issue, its initial text will include a template with standard info that will almost always be needed.
 Please include detail for all areas of the template.

-Thanks for helping us support the Brim community!
+Thanks for helping us support the community!